Deseret alphabet: Restricting access to religious texts and internal communications

 Having obtained a copy of the Deseret News in 1859, the Richmond Dispatch disparaged it on April 25, writing "The Deseret News is filled with a lot of hieroglyphs.
 It seems to be [an alphabet] which the Mormons alone are to be taught."

-Modern historians, however, doubt the veracity of this theory.
-For one thing, notes Kenneth R. Beesley, the Deseret News and every book published in the alphabet prominently features the key to the alphabet, and anyone without a key could have gotten a copy of A Journey to Great-Salt-Lake City, or traveled to Salt Lake City themselves and bought one.
+However, some modern historians doubt the veracity of this theory.
+For one, notes Kenneth R. Beesley, the Deseret News and every book published in the alphabet prominently features the key to the alphabet, and anyone without a key could have gotten a copy of A Journey to Great-Salt-Lake City, or traveled to Salt Lake City themselves and bought one.
 Contemporary scholars Richard F. Burton and Jules Remy also dismissed the secrecy argument, in 1860 and 1855 respectively.

-To keep Mormons from reading outside literature
+Limitations on exposure to external publications among early Latter-day Saints

-With the impending completion of the Transcontinental Railroad, the Mormon pioneers would have easy, cheap access to publications from the east, including yellowbacks, penny dreadfuls, pulp magazines, and other often scandalous or dirty publications that were rising to prominence in the 19th century.
-Indeed, in an article about the benefits of the alphabet, the Deseret News proudly wrote:
+With the impending completion of the Transcontinental Railroad, Mormons would have easy, cheap access to publications from the east, including yellowbacks, penny dreadfuls, pulp magazines, and other, often scandalous or "dirty" publications, that were rising to prominence in the 19th century.
+In an article about the benefits of the alphabet, the Deseret News proudly wrote:

 If our community were situated as others are, it might be Quixotic to attempt the introduction of this reform among us with the hope of carrying it into practical operation.
 But our position is unique, we are united. [...]
 Some have an idea that if a child be educated in the system of spelling and writing by sound it will be a detriment to it in learning the present system. [...]
 If they could find no better reading than much of the miserable trash that now obtains extensive circulation, it would be better if they never learned to read the present orthography.
 In such a case ignorance would be blissful. [...]
 The greatest evils which now flourish and under which Christendom groans are directly traceable to the licentiousness of the press.